David Brings Back The Ark

 Fear Of The Lord

-We've done a talk on this subject (click here for that) but in Chronicles, we find that the death of Uzzah causes David to feel understandable fear and awe of the Lord.
+We’ve done a talk on this subject (Talks > Fear Of God) but in Chronicles, we find that the death of Uzzah causes David to feel understandable fear and awe of the Lord.
 I know I would and I do fear God.
 Do you?

 The result of this fear was to leave the Ark with a family (Obed-Edom) and not take it back to Jerusalem.
 This must have been quite a humbling and embarrassing experience for David.
 After all the celebrations and big noise he would have had to stand in front of people and admit that they weren’t taking back the Ark to Jerusalem just now after all.
 He may even have had to explain Uzzah’s death to Uzzah’s wife and family.
 Who knows.
 But what it did do is get a right perspective of God.